LaWebcapsule/directus9/docs/reference/files.md

 # Accessing Files

 > Every file managed by the platform is uploaded to the configured storage adapter, and its associated metadata is
-> tracked within the `directus_files` system collection.
+> tracked within the `directus9_files` system collection.
 Any requested file transformations are handled on the fly, and
 > are only saved to storage.

 ---